IanC04/Chess/README.md

 Small Chess AI.
 Started on 11/19/2023.

 # Introduction
+Contains a pass-to-play UI or the option of playing a CPU.
-Attempts to beat noobs at chess.
+The CPU attempts to beat noobs at chess.